 U.S. Department of Justice

-I am an economist with the US Department of Justice Antitrust Division, where I analyze the economic impact of mergers.
-My research interests include Internet auctions, strategic pricing and price dispersion.
+I am an economist with the US Department of Justice Antitrust Division, where I analyze analyze mergers and competition issues in a variety of industries.
+My research interests include auction and bargaining theory, price dispersion and forward contracting.
 Below are links to some recent papers.
 The views expressed therein are my own and do not necessarily reflect those of the US Department of Justice.

-Search Costs and Equilibrium Price Dispersion in Auction Markets with Matthew Backus and Henry Schneider, European Economic Review, forthcoming.
+Search Costs and Equilibrium Price Dispersion in Auction Markets with Matthew Backus and Henry Schneider, European Economic Review, 74, 2014, 173-192.

 Abstract: A leading explanation for price dispersion in posted-price markets is search costs.
 We incorporate this insight into a model of competing second-price auctions similar to eBay.
 By doing so, we extend the narrow literature on competing auctions to capture price dispersion, and grow the already large literature on price dispersion to include auctions.
-We provide evidence on search costs and price dispersion using data collected from eBay, identifying search costs by exploiting a discontinuity in the visibility of auctions due to eBay's search tool.Testing for Nonstandard Behavior in Auctions in the Presence of Unobserved Demand under review.
+We provide evidence on search costs and price dispersion using data collected from eBay, identifying search costs by exploiting a discontinuity in the visibility of auctions due to eBay's search tool.Testing for Nonstandard Behavior in Auctions in the Presence of Unobserved Demand with Henry Schneider, Revise & resubmit, European Economic Review.

 Abstract: Empirical work on auctions has found that bidders deviate from rational behavior under standard preferences in important ways.
 In the current paper, we investigate a range of these behaviors, including nonrational herding, auction fever, quasi-endowment effect, and escalation of commitment.
 Our innovations are to more completely control for unobserved demand by using new data from a field experiment on eBay, and by making necessary modifications to tests used in previous work.
 With these innovations, we now find no evidence that these behaviors are important in the field.